chiangyaw/pcs-utd-workshop/04-Assignment-2-1.md

 #### Setup Prisma Cloud Defender in Kubernetes
-1. Login via SSH to the Kubernetes VM.
+1. In the CloudShare page, select the Kubernetes tab, this logs in via SSH to the Kubernetes VM.

 2. When ready, run the script:
 ```